vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-neo4j.md

 # Import data from Neo4j

-This topic provides an example of how to use Exchange to import Nebula Graph data stored in Neo4j.
+This topic provides an example of how to use Exchange to import NebulaGraph data stored in Neo4j.

 ## Implementation method